Andzie-M347/Andzie-M347/README.md

 ### Hello world 👋,
 ![](https://andziemabaso.co.za/signature/github/github-banner.jpg)

-I am a Creative Front-end developer with 3+ years of experience. <br /> I love JavaScript and everything Javascript! <br /> I also have a strong interest in Data Science, UI, and UX design.
+I am a Creative Front-end developer with 3+ years of experience. <br /> I love JavaScript and everything Javascript!
+I enjoy exploring new technologies <br /> and solving real world problems I also have a strong interest in Data Science, UI, and UX design.

-- 🔭 I’m currently working on React
+- 🔭 I’m currently working on JavaScript, React, Redux, & NextJS
 - 🌱 I’m currently learning TypeScript
 - 👯 I’m looking to collaborate on Frontend Tech
 - 📫 How to reach me: dev@andziemabaso.co.za